tdimnet/tdimnet/README.md

 I love learning, writing, and teaching.
 Below is a list of the mediums on which I publish things on:

 - [My Medium account](https://tdimnet.medium.com): all my articles are free to access.
-- [My Youtube channel](https://www.youtube.com/channel/UCBCRQQtea2mpisqrb-yLcoQ): first videos coming soon 🙂.
+- [My Twitch account](https://www.twitch.tv/t_dimnet): Relaxing games without speaking and French code streams.

 ### Courses I wrote in English